superfaceai/docs/docs/guides/publishing.md

 superface login
 ```

-This will prompt you to open a browser or, if you decline, provides a link you can paste to a browser.
+This will prompt you to login using the browser.
 Once you confirm the login return back to the terminal.
-You may need to optionally sign into the user account if you weren't signed in previously.

 You can confirm the login process was successful with `whoami` command: